Hermetic Qabalah: Conception of Divinity

 A primary concern of Hermetic Qabalah is the nature of divinity, its conception of which is quite markedly different from that presented in monotheistic religions; in particular there is not the strict separation between divinity and humankind which is seen in classical monotheism.
-Hermetic Qabalah adheres to the Neoplatonic conception that the manifest universe, of which material creation is a part, arose as a series of “emanations” from the “godhead”.
+Hermetic Qabalah adheres to the Neoplatonic conception that the manifest universe, of which material creation is a part, arose as a series of "emanations" from the "godhead".

 These emanations arise out of three preliminary states that are considered to precede manifestation.
 The first is a state of complete nullity, known as Ain (אין "nothing"); the second state, considered a "concentration" of Ain, is Ain Suph (אין סוף "without limit, infinite"); the third state, caused by a "movement" of Ain Suph, is Ain Suph Aur (אין סוף אור "limitless light"), and it is from this initial brilliance that the first emanation of creation originates.

-The Sephiroth in Hermetic Qabalah
+Sephiroth

 The emanations of creation arising from Ain Suph Aur are ten in number, and are called Sephiroth (סְפִירוֹת, singular Sephirah סְפִירָה, "enumeration").
 These are conceptualised somewhat differently in Hermetic Qabalah to the way they are in Jewish Kabbalah.

 From Ain Suph Aur crystallises Kether, the first sephirah of the Hermetic Qabalistic tree of life.
 From Kether emanate the rest of the sephirot in turn, viz.
 Kether (1), Chokhmah (2), Binah (3), Daath, Chesed (4), Geburah (5), Tiphareth (6), Netzach (7), Hod (8), Yesod (9), Malkuth (10).
 Daath is not assigned a number as it is considered part of Binah or a hidden sephirah.

 Each sephirah is considered to be an emanation of the divine energy (often described as 'the divine light') which ever flows from the unmanifest, through Kether into manifestation.
 This flow of light is indicated by the lightning flash shown on diagrams of the sephirotic tree which passes through each sephirah in turn according to their enumerations.

 Each sephirah is a nexus of divine energy, and each has a number of attributions.
 These attributions enable the Qabalist to form a comprehension of each particular sephirah's characteristics.
 This manner of applying many attributions to each sephirah is an exemplar of the diverse nature of Hermetic Qabalah.
 For example, the sephirah Hod has the attributions of: Glory, perfect intelligence, the eights of the tarot deck, the planet Mercury, the Egyptian god Thoth, the archangel Michael, the Roman god Mercury and the alchemical element Mercury.
-The general principle involved is that the Qabalist will meditate on all these attributions and by this means to acquire an understanding of the character of the sephirah including all its correspondences.
+The general principle involved is that the Qabalist will meditate on all these attributions and by this means acquire an understanding of the character of the sephirah including all its correspondences.